mpasovic/majapasovic.org/_posts/2012-06-24-disability-and-humor.md

 look as a “disabled chic” stating: “I’m trying not to be the disabled kid with sweatpants tucked inside her socks!”

-Some of the questions I posed during my presentation, on which I am still trying to find proper answers, are:
+Some of the questions that seem to be inevitable when analyzing disability thorugh the lens of humor and stand-up comeday are:

 1. As Simi Linton notes in “Reassigning Meaning”: “The question of who qualifies as disabled is as answerable or as confounding as